nodejscn/node-api-cn/n-api/return_values.md

 * `error_message`: Textual representation of the error that occurred.
 * `engine_reserved`: Opaque handle reserved for engine use only.
 * `engine_error_code`: VM specific error code.
-* `error_code`: n-api status code for the last error.
+* `error_code`: Node-API status code for the last error.

-[`napi_get_last_error_info`][] returns the information for the last N-API call that was made.
+[`napi_get_last_error_info`][] returns the information for the last Node-API call that was made.

 Do not rely on the content or format of any of the extended information as it is not subject to SemVer and may change at any time.
 It is intended only for